webpack/webpack.js.org/src/content/guides/typescript.md

 ## Source Maps

-To learn more about Source Maps, see the [development guide](/guides/development.md).
+To learn more about source maps, see the [development guide](/guides/development).

 To enable source maps, we must configure TypeScript to output inline source maps to our compiled JavaScript files.
 The following line must be added to our `tsconfig.json`: